Skip to main content

 • Immune Modulation Progesterone helps to modulate the maternal immune system, preventing it from identifying the fetus, which contains paternal genetic material, as a foreign entity and rejecting it.
 This creates a state of immune tolerance within the uterus.

-Given these vital roles, progesterone supplementation is sometimes clinically indicated for individuals with a history of or those with a shortened cervix, providing external support to safeguard the pregnancy.
+Given these vital roles, progesterone supplementation is sometimes clinically indicated for individuals with a history of preterm birth or those with a shortened cervix, providing external support to safeguard the pregnancy.
 This therapeutic use of progesterone is a direct extension of its natural biological function.

 Progesterone is the principal hormone responsible for creating and sustaining the unique biological environment required for a healthy pregnancy.